Improve Your Portuguese Listening Skills with 5 Practice Hacks

 Amazing Slow Downer

 For a simpler software, check out this software if you don’t mind chipping in some money for the computer and mobile versions (a trial and “lite” mobile versions are available, though!).

 Music has long been an ally to those trying to learn a foreign language.

 Why Music Works

 Carmen Fonseca-Mora talks about a link between language learning and music, since both connect through sound and are used to convey a message, even though language relies on logic and music is more on the emotional side.

-Of course, one should bear in mind that poetic license is often employed in song lyrics, meaning they don’t necessarily follow grammar and syntax norms.
-But that’s okay, because textbook Portuguese isn’t always practical in the real world.
+Of course, you should bear in mind that poetic license is often employed in song lyrics, so they don’t necessarily follow grammar and syntax norms.
+But that’s okay, because textbook Portuguese isn’t always practical in the real world, either.
 By absorbing the language via music, you can ensure that your Portuguese will have some flavor to it.

 Another cool feature is that you have songs both in Brazilian and European Portuguese, proving once and for all that the two can happily coexist on the same language learning platform.
 This way you can navigate the differences in accent and vocabulary without having to open a new tab.

 And just to add the final cherry on this already delicious cake, there’s even a “Karaoke” mode, where you can sing your lungs out to the best of the best lyrics in Portuguese.
 A microphone might come in handy for this one.

 I find it an all-around fun and easy way to practice active listening, not to mention a great opportunity to learn the lyrics to songs you like.
 So if you’ve always wanted to sing along to “Ai Se Eu Te Pego” like a pro, now’s your chance.